United States Border Patrol: History

-In the wake of the attacks of September 11, 2001, the Border Patrol was placed under the umbrella of the Department of Homeland Security, and preventing terrorists and terrorist weapons from entering the United States was added to its mission.
+In the wake of the attacks of September 11, 2001, the Border Patrol was placed under the umbrella of the United States Department of Homeland Security, and preventing terrorists and terrorist weapons from entering the United States was added to its mission.
 The Border Patrol's traditional mission continued: deterring, detecting and apprehending illegal aliens and individuals involved in the illegal drug trade who generally entered the United States at places other than through designated ports of entry.
 The Border Patrol also erected 33 permanent interior checkpoints near the southern border of the United States.

 For fiscal year 2019, the nationwide total of Border Patrol agents was 19,648, with 16,731 patrolling the southern border.
 Agents primarily patrol the Mexico–United States border, where they control drug trafficking and illegal immigration.

 The majority of Border Patrol agents are minorities.
 According to 2016 data, Latinos constitute slightly more than 50% of the Border Patrol.

+In late 2021, after public criticism, the Border Patrol outfitted agents with body cameras, which it had rejected in 2015 as too expensive, bad for agent morale, and unreliable; it had previously required state and local law enforcement to turn off their body cameras during joint operations with CBP.

 In September 2021, while mounted Border Patrol agents in Del Rio, Texas, responded to an influx of refugees from Haiti crossing the Mexico–United States border, a photograph was captured of an agent appearing to use his bridle reins as a whip against a Haitian migrant.
-U.S. President Joe Biden said, "To see people treated like they did, horses barely running over, people being strapped.
+U.S. president Joe Biden said, "To see people treated like they did, horses barely running over, people being strapped.
 It's outrageous.
 I promise you those people will pay.
 There will be an investigation underway now, and there will be consequences.
 There will be consequences."
 The photographer, when interviewed, said he did not see any whipping.
 Months later, in November 2021, The Department of Homeland Security's Office of Inspector General (OIG) declined to investigate allegations against the agents on horseback.

+By November 2025 during the second Trump administration, at least half of United States Immigration and Customs Enforcement's top leadership had been fired or reassigned, and many were replaced with Border Patrol officials.
+The Chicago Tribune described the shakeup as part of the second Trump administration's desire to increase deportations at all costs, noting that Border Patrol's methods were less targeted than ICE's and involved stopping random people on the street and demanding to know their birthplace and citizenship status.